 In the present: Invisible energy, invisible exhaust

-In most of America and Western Europe, the air is cleaner now than it has been in living memory, even as poorer countries suffer greatly from pollution.
-No billowing smokestacks or black car exhaust reveal the invisible carbon dioxide added to the atmosphere every day; even cigarette smokers have quit.
-Yet emissions continue to grow apace.
+2023 is on track to be the hottest year ever recorded bringing climate change into the news, yet the connection to emissions remains unfelt.
+In most of America and Western Europe, the air is cleaner now than it has been in living memory, although poorer parts of the world suffer greatly from pollution.
+Ironically, countries with the highest emissions have no billowing smokestacks or black car exhaust to reveal the invisible carbon dioxide added to the atmosphere every day; even cigarette smokers have quit.
 We seem to have separated smoke from fire, making it more difficult to see the culprit. (more)

 Major solar and wind power installations and areas with potential for wind and solar